 Public Relations and Marketing (Master's)

 The Public Relations and Marketing master's degree concentration is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
-Graduates are prepared to effectively coordinate and manage public relations, marketing, and advertising strategies via communication plans and operations.
-Students learn how to manage corporate identity, products, and services, and key relationships with internal and external constituents through a master's degree in Public Relations and Marketing.
-Taught by professional practitioners who work in PR and marketing, master's level classes are geared toward the busy adult who currently or aspires to work within the field of public relations and marketing.
+Current or aspiring PR or marketing professionals will expand their skillset and learn how to write for the audience, manage corporate identity, products, and services, and key relationships with internal and external constituents.

-Degree−seekers will gain vital knowledge about research−based decision making, as well as the process of communicating persuasively to target audiences, the principles of branding and market positioning, the proficiency needed to measure the effects of PR and marketing efforts, and the practice of successful media relations and internet marketing communication.
-In an integrative 21st century global economy, it is vital for PR and marketing professionals to grasp consumer behavior fundamentals and develop practical tactics to use in the real world.
-Advances in technology, increased public scrutiny, and demand for accountability have increased the frequency, speed, and nature of organizational and professional communication in business, government, and not−for−profit organizations.
-The challenges that organizations face today must be faced with strong leaders, and University College prepares professionals for that role.
+Graduates take away vital knowledge about research-based decision making, the persuasive process of communicating to target audiences, the principles of branding and market positioning, the proficiency needed to measure the effects of PR and marketing efforts, and the practice of successful media relations including internet marketing communication.
 Customize your Organizational and Professional Communication master's degree through the innovative Professional Options Curriculum using our convenient online degree builder tool, which allows you to select courses that cater to your specific career needs.